 They all follow the same wiring standards and conventions.
 Those wiring standards and conventions clearly state that 30-amp breakers require 10AWG wire.

 It is more important to calculate the size of the breaker.
 If you get the breaker size wrong, you could start a fire.
-People estimate the breaker size by adding the wattage of all their appliances together and multiplying the total by the voltage of the power supply.
+People estimate the breaker size by adding the wattage of all their appliances together and dividing the total by the voltage of the power supply.

 This gives you the amps.
 Multiply those amps by 1.25 to get the right amp rating for a breaker.
 Once you identify the amp rating of the breaker, you can use the NEC’s chart to find the wire size that matches that amp rating.